How to Negotiate Salary for Your Next Career Move

 Be confident & concise

-During a salary negotiation, it’s important to be confident and articulate.
+In a negotiation for a salary It is important to be confident and clear.
 Be clear about your experience of accomplishments and your expectations.
-It is important to keep a positive attitude throughout this discussion so that the employer isn’t coming across as insecure.
+It is important to keep an optimistic tone throughout the discussion so that the employer doesn’t feel like you’re seeming aggressive.

 Highlight the tangible results